exercism/blog/posts/hello-world-machine.md

 ### The Permutation

 A strong thunderstorm passed by and your poor unlucky machine got struck by lightning.
-It still powers up. but now it is acting weird.
+It still powers up, but now it is acting weird.
 All the characters to assemble the greeting message are still there, but they are not in order and the damage to the logic board means the machine can't get the order for the message right anymore.
 And just your luck, the incredibly reliable and *indestructible* smaller machine you built earlier was in fact stealable (yes, it's gone!).
 Therefore, you decide to just let your good ol' buddy try every possible way to scramble these letters into the correct message.